astridx/meinblog/sik/r/react-global-state-without-redux/index.md

 ---
-title: "React Global State without Redux"
+title: 'React Global State without Redux'
-description: "A tutorial to showcase how to use React global state without Redux.
-There are React patterns that can be used to have an application wide state in React without a state management library ..."
+description: 'A tutorial to showcase how to use React global state without Redux.
+There are React patterns that can be used to have an application wide state in React without a state management library ...'
-date: "2018-10-02T13:50:46+02:00"
+date: '2018-10-02T13:50:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react global state without redux", "react state management without redux", "react context API", "react prop drilling"]
+keywords:
+  [
+    'react global state without redux',
+    'react state management without redux',
+    'react context API',
+    'react prop drilling',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />